Nearly 200,000 remain under evacuation near California dam

 Panicked and angry residents sat in bumper-to-bumper traffic hours after the evacuation order was given.

-Raj Gill was managing a Shell station where panicky motorists got gas and snacks while they waited for gridlocked traffic to clear.
+Raj Gill was managing a Shell station where anxious motorists got gas and snacks while waiting for gridlocked traffic to clear.
 His boss told him to close the station and flee himself, but he stayed open to feed a steady line of customers.

-State Fire and Rescue Chief Kim Zagaris said at least 250 law enforcement officers from throughout the state are in the area or on their way to help the people evacuating.
+State Fire and Rescue Chief Kim Zagaris said at least 250 law enforcement officers from throughout the state are in the area or on their way to help with the evacuation.

-A California Highway patrol spokesman said they would have two planes out Monday to help with search and rescue and traffic control.
+A California Highway Patrol spokesman said they would have two planes out Monday to help with traffic control as well as search and rescue.

-Late Sunday, officials noted water was no longer spilling over the eroded area but said the evacuation orders remained in place.
+Late Sunday, officials said the evacuation orders remained in place despite the fact water was no longer spilling over the eroded area.

-“There is still a lot of unknowns,” said Butte County Sheriff Kory Honea.
-“We need to continue to lower the lake levers and we need to give the Department of Water Resources time to fully evaluate the situation so we can make the decision to whether or not it is safe to repopulate the area.”
+“There is still a lot of unknowns,” Butte County Sheriff Kory Honea said at a news conference.
+“We need to continue to lower the lake levels and we need to give the Department of Water Resources time to fully evaluate the situation so we can make the decision to whether or not it is safe to repopulate the area.”

-About 188,000 residents of owns in Yuba, Sutter and Butte counties remained under evacuation orders.
+About 188,000 residents of Yuba, Sutter and Butte counties were ordered to evacuate.

 Acting Director Department of Water Resources Bill Croyle said officials will be able to assess the damage to the emergency spillway now that the lake levels have been lowered.